Oct 20-24th, 2019: Join us for our Canadian Rockies Dark Sky Photography Workshop

 How is payment handled?

 We keep payment easy.
-When you are prepared to register, please follow the links below and we’ll forward you a PayPal invoice.
-If you can’t pay with PayPal, please get in touch with us to make alternative arrangements.
+When you are prepared to register, please follow the links below and you can sign up through Event Brite.
+If you have any issues, let us know and you can also pay with PayPal!

 What skill levels do you teach?